Samanta-M/Sam/README.md

-# Sam 🌸
-Hello World 🌍
+# Hello World 🌍 Sam Here 🌸
  Welcome to my little corner of GitHub!
 Where business meets data and curiosity drives everything I do.

 I’m on a journey of transitioning into **Business & Data Analytics**, building skills that turn raw data into meaningful insights and smarter decisions.
 Along the way, I’m constantly learning, experimenting, and growing.